rbtLong/CurryingLogs/README.md

-# Currying Logs
+# Method-Chaining Logs

-This article is a tangent on Currying Databases.
+This article is a tangent on Method-Chaining Databases.

 *A little background*: Our student portal was riddled with bugs.
 Since we use a monolithic system like ASP.Net Classic, any tiny issue could cause our entire page to crash.
 The codebase is riddled